sma4pm/sma4pm.github.io/docs/2024/index.md

 Recently, event streams are gaining attention in the process management and mining community not only for analytics but also for the management and orchestration of business processes.
 Examples are online event correlation as a preprocessing step for online process mining, using flexible rule-based event consumption and generation for enacting process instances, and decentralized process execution.

-After a very successful three runs on this workshop together with ICPM 2020-ICPM 2022, this workshop aims at further promoting the use and the development of new techniques to support the analysis of streaming- based processes.
+After a very successful three runs on this workshop together with ICPM 2020 - ICPM 2022, this workshop aims at further promoting the use and the development of new techniques to support the analysis of streaming- based processes.
 We aim at bringing together practitioners and researchers from different communities, e.g. Process Mining, Stream Data Mining, Case Management, Business Process Management, Database Systems and Information Systems who share an interest in online analysis and optimization of business processes and process-aware information systems with time, storage or complexity restrictions.
-The workshop aims at discussing the current state of ongoing research and sharing practical experiences, exchanging ideas and setting up future research directions.
+The workshop aims at discussing the current state of ongoing research and sharing practical experiences, exchanging ideas and setting up future research directions

 The list of topics that are relevant to the SA4PM workshop includes, but is not limited to: